chonlita/Analytics-Portfolio/Power BI Dashboards/Bank Transaction Fraud Detection/README.md

 This dashboard delivers an accessible and insightful interface for fraud detection teams.
 It highlights fraud trends, supports investigation workflows, and contributes to a proactive fraud prevention strategy for the bank.

-## Key Insights & Analyst Relevance

-This dashboard highlights several fraud risk trends relevant to roles in compliance and fraud prevention:

-- **Consistently high fraud across Transfer, Credit, and Debit transactions** indicates the need for stronger monitoring on digital channels.
-- **Device-based risk is evenly distributed**, showing that fraud is not isolated to just mobile or ATM — suggesting cross-platform fraud detection policies are essential.
-- **Older customers (56+) account for the largest share of fraud cases (27.86%)**, flagging a vulnerable group that may need targeted awareness campaigns or stricter transaction verification.
-- **Fraud occurs across a wide range of merchant types** (e.g., Clothing, Electronics, Restaurants), reinforcing the need for merchant profiling and transaction pattern analysis.
-- **The dashboard's dynamic filters** (Gender, State, Account Type, etc.) enable real-time investigative slicing, supporting tasks like root cause analysis, audit response, and targeted compliance reporting.

 ---